RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/SetSpriteAnimation.md

 - `listID`
 The index of the animation in the animation list to use frames from.
 Negative indices or indices above the count are considered invalid and will result in the frames not being set.
 - `animator`
 The animator to apply the frames to.
-In C++, this function is a instance method of the animator instead.
+In C++, this function is an instance method of the animator instead.
 See the [example](#c_3) for further info.
 - `forceApply`
 Whether or not to forcefully set the animation.
 If true, the frames will be set unless the parameters are invalid.